Ransomware Prevention: What Your Security Architecture Must Do

 Ransomware can bring your business operations to a halt, encrypting sensitive data and forcing you to pay the attacker to regain access.
 Keeping your organization safe requires a fundamental shift toward prevention, and away from simple detection and remediation after infection.
 The right architecture can make prevention real.
 You can use this checklist to implement a true prevention-based platform.

 Ransomware (Part 1)

 - Gain full visibility and block unknown traffic.

-Identify all traffic on the network and block the unknown, potentially high-risk traffic.
+Identify all traffic on the network and block unknown, potentially high-risk traffic.

-Restrict access to SaaS-based tools for employees who have no business purpose for using them.
+Restrict access to SaaS-based tools for employees who have no business need for them.

 Not all file types are malicious, but those known to present higher risk, or associated with recent attacks, can be controlled.